UK Immigration – Spouses, Civil Partners, Unmarried Partners, Fiancé(e)s

 Cohabitation is just one component of proving the relationship.
 Unless, you can provide sufficient evidence to demonstrate all the components of an unmarried partner relationship, then there is little point in applying.

-The UK is generous compared to many other countries (such as the USA) that only recognise married spouses.
+The UK is generous compared to many other countries that only recognise married spouses.
 However, the evidence required for unmarried partners is not something that is viewed lightly.
 Each application needs to be carefully assessed to ensure the key components are met.

 We regularly assist applicants to show that all the key components of an unmarried partner relationship are being met.